come-maiz/zos-bot/README.md

 Chat bot for ZeppelinOS.

-Also know as Bib Fortuna.
+Also known as Bib Fortuna.

 ## Install